vmchale/madlang/man/MANPAGE.md

 # EDITOR INTEGRATION

+You can install a vim plugin for Madlang using

+  madlang vim

-A vim plugin is available from
+Alternately, it is available from

 https://github.com/vmchale/madlang-vim